pingcap/blog/pessimistic-locking-better-mysql-compatibility-fewer-rollbacks-under-high-load.md

 title: 'Pessimistic Locking: Better MySQL Compatibility, Fewer Rollbacks Under High Load'
 author: [Shirly Wu]
 date: 2020-05-22
-summary: TiDB 4.0 introduces pessimistic locking to improve its compatibility with MySQL and reduce transaction rollback rates in high conflict scenarios.
-Now you can use TiDB in more scenarios.
+summary: With improvements in stability and functionality in TiDB 4.0, we finally remove the experimental label for pessimistic locking, making it a generally available feature.
+See how pessimistic locking behaves in TiDB.
 tags: ['Transaction', 'Distributed SQL database', 'MySQL compatibility']
 categories: ['Engineering']
 image: /images/blog/pessimistic-locking.jpg